puffyCid/artemis-book/src/scripting/typescript.md

 import into Deno scripts.
 This allows users to create scripts without needing to know what functions are registered.

-The example script below shows `TypeScript` code that imports the `artemis` library to parse the `SOFTWARE` `Registry` file to get a list of installed programs
+The example script below shows `TypeScript` code that imports the `artemis-api` library to parse the `SOFTWARE` `Registry` file to get a list of installed programs